ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 [Red Hat Ansible Lightspeed]{: tag-red}
 [Standard plan]{: tag-purple}

-If you purchased a [{{site.data.keyword.wcaal_short}} Standard plan](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-ansible-pricing#standard-plan), you can tune the IBM base code model on your data so that it generates code suggestions that are customized for your enterprise standards.
+If you purchased a [{{site.data.keyword.wcaal_short}} Standard plan](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-ansible-pricing#standard-plan) in the Dallas (`us-south`) or Frankfurt (`eu-de`) data centers, you can tune the IBM base code model on your data so that it generates code suggestions that are customized for your enterprise standards.
 You can use the {{site.data.keyword.wcaal_short}} tuning studio to create model experiments and deploy your models to shared spaces so you and your team can quickly generate reliable and accurate code.
 {: shortdesc}

+The Standard plan isn't available in the Sydney (`au-syd`) data center.
+{: note}

 ## Create a tuning experiment and upload your tuning data
 {: #code-assist-experiment}